- Academic Information

 General Academic Information

-All students at the Loyola University Chicago's Rome Center are continuing or visiting students of Loyola University Chicago.
-As such, they fall under the academic regulations in force as stated in Loyola's undergraduate catalog, unless there are published exceptions to these regulations specifically for students at the Rome Center.
-Enrollment at the Rome Center must be full-time, i.e., a minimum of 12 credit hours per semester.
-It is the students' responsibility to know their home schools' academic requirements and how the courses they propose to take at the Rome Center fit into those requirements.
-The Rome Center will not contact schools for information regarding core curriculum requirements, honors agreements, graduation requirements, pass-fail policies, withdrawal policies, etc. Before coming to Rome, students should have a clear understanding of their home schools' approval of courses they will or might take while at the Center.
+All students at Loyola University Chicago's John Felice Rome Center are continuing or visiting students of Loyola University Chicago.
+As such, they fall under the academic regulations in force as stated in Loyola's undergraduate catalog, unless there are published exceptions to these regulations specifically for students at the John Felice Rome Center (JFRC).
+Enrollment at the JFRC must be full-time, i.e., a minimum of 12 credit hours per semester selected from classes offered at the John Felice Rome Center.
+It is the students' responsibility to know their home schools' academic requirements and how the courses they propose to take at the JFRC fit into those requirements.
+The JFRC will not contact schools for information regarding core curriculum requirements, honors agreements, graduation requirements, pass-fail policies, withdrawal policies, etc. Before coming to Rome, students should have a clear understanding of their home schools' approval of courses they will or might take while at the Center.
 Alternate course selections should also be approved in the event a first choice is not available, i.e., closed courses, cancelled courses, etc. It is mandatory for all students to seek appropriate advice and counseling for any special academic situation, i.e., graduating seniors, core or other special course requirements, tutorial courses, pass-fail requirements, transfer of credit, course approval, etc. Special permissions, such as for the Pass/Fail option, must be secured by the student in writing.
 Once in Rome, it will be difficult to make exceptions to university regulations.
 They may be made only with the approval of the dean of the appropriate college for students coming from Loyola University Chicago, or with approval from a comparable authority at a visiting student's home school.
-A FULL-YEAR STUDENT WHO FAILS TO MAINTAIN A SEMESTER AVERAGE OF 2.75 DURING HIS/HER FIRST SEMESTER AT THE ROME CENTER WILL BE DISMISSED FROM THE PROGRAM.
+A FULL-YEAR STUDENT WHO FAILS TO MAINTAIN A SEMESTER AVERAGE OF 2.75 DURING HIS/HER FIRST SEMESTER AT THE JOHN FELICE ROME CENTER WILL BE DISMISSED FROM THE PROGRAM.

 Students wishing to take a course without receiving credit may formally audit the course.
 Class attendance is required of auditors who are formally registered.
 If they do not attend class, the final grade of "W" will be awarded.
 Assignments, including examinations and term papers, are not required, but auditors have the right to participate in class discussion.
 A course which is audited does not count as hours attempted.
 A course may not be converted to audit after the regular change of registration period.
 Students who are required to take Italian 101 may not audit this course.
 A student who wishes to audit a course must register for the course as if the course were being taken for regular credit.
 During the change of registration period, the student must obtain an audit form from the office of the assistant director / registrar in Rome, complete it and return it to the same office.
 Since there are many educational opportunities in Rome which may not be available to students in the U.S., students may wish to audit courses informally.
 This participation in a class requires only the verbal permission of the instructor.
 In this instance, no record is made of the student's participation in the course, nor are homework, exams and attendance required.